carloscorreia94/AlbumFolks/README.md

 ## Key Features

-* Smooth album visualization/fetching from the LastFM API
+* Smooth album info visualization/fetching from the LastFM API
 * Album information download (along with cover art)

 ## To Use